 upper method to capitalize all of the letters of "Ceo".

 "Ceo" # 'CEO'

-Next, write a method that answers a question about our email addresses.
-Every email address should end with ".com".
-We can use our knowledge of string methods to check if the email address ends with ".com" and return
+Next, write a method that verifies whether an email addresses is valid.
+To make this introductory example simple, assume that every email address should end with ".com".
+With that, use your knowledge of string methods to check if the email address ends with ".com" and return

 "email@example.com" # False

 As you can see below, the website "vandelay.com" is not preceded by